Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Related work

-SSL-pretrained depth encoders have demonstrated their value in solving RGBD downstream tasks (e.g. ~\cite{DFormer-semi-ssl-cls}.
-However, these encoders are often tailored for specific tasks and lack the generalizability offered by, e.g. DINOv2~\cite{DINOv2}.
+\textbf{Pretrained depth encoders} have demonstrated their value in solving RGBD downstream tasks (e.g. ~\cite{DFormer-semi-ssl-cls, clipdepth, rasim}.
+However, these encoders are often tailored for specific tasks or datasets and lack the generalizability offered by, e.g. DINOv2~\cite{DINOv2} and DINOv3~\cite{dinov3}.
 However, SOTA methods for RGBD segmentation often leave the depth encoder randomly initialized, relying solely on supervised training~\cite{tokenfusion, cross-modal-fusion, PanopticNDT, GeminiFusion}.
-Other related work employs SSL methods such as inpainting~\cite{ssl-depth-inpainting}, and combinations of monocular depth estimation with recolorizing~\cite{ssl-detection}.
-Other explore new depth SSL options such as modality-fusion~\cite{SSL-multi-modal}, segmentation label generation~\cite{SSL-depth2RGBseg}, and 3D-predictions~\cite{ssl-depth-2-3d}.
-However, these methods are often task specific and do not scale towards a broad application.
-Multi modal encoders such as Omnivore~\cite{OmniVore}, Omnivec~\cite{OmniVec}, and OmniVec2~\cite{OmniVec2} use token-based fusion and align the sample wise feature extraction within the latent space.
-While Omnivore does this with supervised learning, OmniVec uses contrastive MiM~\cite{mim} to pretrain their encoders, while OmniVec2 uses a discriminative SSL approach (see, e.g. Dino~\cite{DINOV1}).
-However, these training methods do not explicitly guide their depth feature extraction to be precise or metric.
-They only align the context of the input modalities, and do not impose pressure on pixel-wise input unit precision.
-We demonstrate this inaccuracy for Omnivore in our depth completion and pose estimation experiments.
-In contrast to these aforementioned methods, the SSL MAE-like~\cite{MAE} RGB-guided depth completion~\cite{DepthCompletion5, DepthCompletion1, DepthCompletion2, DepthCompletion3, DepthCompletion4, DepthCompleteion_SEMATTNET} uses the semantic RGB information to guide the prediction of missing depth values.
-This trains both semantic understanding and precise metric depth feature extraction.
-We follow this approach to align depth feature extraction with the latent space of pretrained RGB encoders for metric depth understanding.
+Other related work employs SSL methods such as inpainting~\cite{ssl-depth-inpainting} and combinations of monocular depth estimation with recolorizing~\cite{ssl-detection}.
+Others explore new depth SSL options such as modality-fusion~\cite{SSL-multi-modal}, segmentation label generation~\cite{SSL-depth2RGBseg}, and 3D-predictions~\cite{ssl-depth-2-3d}.
+However, these methods are often task specific, do not scale towards broad applications, and do not show depth density, distribution, or noise invariance.
+DFormerV1~\cite{DFormer-semi-ssl-cls} and DFormerV2~\cite{DFormerv2} use classification based pretraining of their RGBD encoders, yielding SOTA results in segmentation.